tosdr/tosback-versions/Ruqqus/Terms of Service.md

 You will not attempt to gain access to a Ruqqus account that does not belong to you.

+You will not use ruqqus.com to engage in child sexual abuse activities.
+More information about this is available in the [CSAM Policy](https://ruqqus.com/help/csam).
+The CSAM Policy is incorporated into these terms by this reference.

 API Terms
 ---------